 In English, the immediate past is constructed with the combination of

-past participle: "I have just finished my work, why are you making
+past participle: "I have just finished my work, why are you making me do

 In French, we operate similarly to the présent progressif (the use of